-All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
+- All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light such as ensuring gates are closed, door codes are not shared, staff wear badges/lanyards etc. or signpost to other policies where this information is contained. - Appropriate checks and supervision will be undertaken in respect of visitors and volunteers coming into schoolas outlined within national guidance, for example, visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site, visitors without an appropriate DBS will be escorted/supervised at all times. - For visitors attending in a professional capacity, such as social workers, early help staff, the school will check their ID and be assured that they have has had the appropriate DBS check or their employers have confirmed that their staff have appropriate checks. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.

-- Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within national guidance.
-Visitors will be expected to, sign in and out via the office visitors log and to display a visitor's badge whilst on site. - Staff and visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance by a member of staff - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.